proxytranslation/user-docs/dashboard/menu/publishwebsite/domainsettings.md

 ##### Translation proxy

 From our perspective, The most interesting case is when a user from Germany requests `www.example.com/de/about`, the reverse proxy decides that the target language should be served via Translation proxy.
 It relays the request to the Google Cloud, where it is resolved to what we call the **temporary serving domain**, defined as `de-de-gereblye.app.proxytranslation.com`.
-In the serving subdomain mode, this domai is hidden from the user by the DNS settings added.
+In the serving subdomain mode, this domain is hidden from the user by the DNS settings added.
 In subdirectory publishing, the reverse proxy hides the temporary domain.

 You can see that `de-de-gereblye.app.proxytranslation.com` will -- same as with subdomain publishing -- relay the request and all necessary request headers to the origin server, which will respond accordingly with source language content that the Proxy then processes on the way back and sends long to the client in a translated form.